How do I apply?

 No. All applications submitted within the application window receive equal consideration for selection during the lottery process.

-Can a student residing outside of Mecklenburg County apply for the CMS magnet lottery?
+Can a student residing outside of Mecklenburg County apply for the School Choice lottery?

-No. If your address falls outside Mecklenburg County, you cannot apply for a magnet school/program.
+No. If your address falls outside Mecklenburg County, you cannot apply in the School Choice lottery.

-What if my child attends a school that qualifies him/her for the School Performance Priority?
+What if my child attends a School Performance Priority (SPP) school?

 Students attending a school designated by the state as low performing for three consecutive years have an additional priority in the lottery.
-They may also use the Lottery to select up to three home schools (i.e., non-school option and non-magnet schools) as designated by the Superintendent.
+They may use the lottery to select up to three alternate home schools and three School Choice preferences.